JOHN RETTIE was born

 the Baja 1000.
 In 1971 John began

-his career with Safer Motoring magazine in Cirencester, Glos., UK.
+his career with Safer Motoring, the VW enthusiast magazine in Cirencester, Glos., UK.
 Following a two

 year stint as assistant editor he became a freelance writer and photographer.